-William Morris so disliked the result of the Industrial Revolution that he sparked an entire movement resisting it.
-Writing The Art of the People in 1879, the book’s message moved the Arts and Crafts movement forward.
+British textile maker William Morris so disliked the result of the Industrial Revolution that he sparked an entire movement resisting it.
+Writing "The Art of the People" in 1879, the book’s message moved the Arts and Crafts movement forward.
 He wrote, “…art made by the people, and for the people, as a happiness to the maker and the user.”

-Ironically, his business founded in 1861 -- Morris, Marshall, Faulkner & Co. -- made handcrafted decorative items that were too expensive for most of “the people” to purchase, according to Antiques 101 by Frank Farmer Loomis IV.
+His business—Morris, Marshall, Faulkner & Co., founded in 1861—made handcrafted decorative items.
+Ironically, the company's products were too expensive for most of “the people” to purchase, according to "Antiques 101" by Frank Farmer Loomis IV.
 These upscale goods of impeccable quality included wallpaper and fabrics.

-In 1865, many years before he published aforementioned book, Morris introduced the first version of the recliner, which exhibited the lines and leather upholstery associated with later Mission furniture made in America that was indeed inspired by the Arts and Crafts movement.
+In 1865, many years before he published the aforementioned book, Morris introduced the first version of the recliner.
+It exhibited the lines and leather upholstery that would later be associated with Mission furniture made in America and which was indeed inspired by the Arts and Crafts movement.

 Other influential names in the British movement were Charles Robert Ashbee and Charles Francis Annesley Voysey.

-Ashbee, according to the Victoria and Albert Museum, “designed many important pieces of jewellery and silver tableware for the Guild of Handicraft, which he established in 1888 in the East End of London.
+Ashbee, according to the Victoria and Albert Museum, “designed many important pieces of jewelry and silver tableware for the Guild of Handicraft, which he established in 1888 in the East End of London.
 The Guild's work is characterised by plain surfaces of hammered silver, flowing wirework and coloured stones in simple settings.”

 Ansley was a “very versatile designer and produced designs for wallpaper, fabrics, tiles, ceramics, furniture and metalwork.
 Some of his patterns were used for objects in a wide variety of materials.
 Voysey had a highly original style which combined simplicity with sophistication.
 He became particularly famous for his wallpaper and textile designs which feature stylised bird and plant forms with bold outlines and flat colours.”

-Arts & Crafts in America
+Arts and Crafts in America

-Characteristics of Arts & Crafts Style
+Characteristics of Arts and Crafts

 “Preserving and emphasising the natural qualities of the materials used to make objects was one of the most important principles of Arts and Crafts style,” according to the Victoria and Albert Museum in Great Britain.
-The museum further defines this as “truth in materials” and also notes the influence of Gothic Revival style boldness in color and form.
+The museum further defines this as “truth in materials” and also notes the influence of the Gothic Revival style's boldness in color and form.

-For instance, furniture pieces from the Aesthetic Movement are sometimes highlighted with gilt decoration and decorated with bamboo turning, while Mission style will be very sparingly decorated and quite simple with rectangular elements.
+For instance, furniture pieces from the Aesthetic Movement are sometimes highlighted with gilt decoration and decorated with bamboo turning.
+Mission style will be very sparingly decorated and quite simple with rectangular elements.
 Curves are slight and infrequent in Arts & Crafts pieces.
 And any floral decoration, like that carved into back splats of chairs, for instance, is usually very light.